Annie York

 Annie Zixtkwu York (September 21, 1904 - August 19, 1991) was a distinguished elder of the Nlaka'pamux people (also known as Thompson) of the Spuzzum First Nation of Spuzzum, in Fraser Canyon located in the lower region of British Columbia, Canada.
-York was raised by her Nlaka'pamux family where she came to be bilingual speaking English and Nlaka'pamuctsin.She dedicated herself to the Christian religion and the beliefs of the Nlaka'pamux people, Nle'kepmx.
+York was raised by her Nlaka'pamux family where she came to be bilingual speaking English and Nlaka'pamuctsin.
+She dedicated herself to the Christian religion and the beliefs of the Nlaka'pamux people, Nle'kepmx.
 York's family members educated her about the history of Spuzzum as well as the origin of its name, Spuzzum chiefs, and the ethnobotany of the region.
 York was known to be a storyteller, always recording and sharing stories.

 Annie York was a co-author of two published novels, Spuzzum: Fraser Canyon Histories 1808-1939 and They Write Their Dreams on the Rock Forever: Rock Writings of the Stein River Valley of British Columbia.
 She was the subject of the movie, Bowl of Bone: Tale of The Syuwe.

 Early life

-Annie York was born on September 21,1904 in Spuzzum territory in British Columbia.
-She died August 19, 1991 due to Tuberculosis in Spuzzum.
+York was born on September 21, 1904, in Spuzzum territory in British Columbia.
+She died August 19, 1991, due to tuberculosis in Spuzzum.
 York was the third of seven children born to William Benjamin and Lucy Palmer York.
 Her mother was of English and Nlaka'pamux descent while her father was a Nlaka'pamux man whose family all originated from Spuzzum territory.
 Though York's father was Nlaka'pamux, her mother's mixed heritage did not allow the family to live together in Spuzzum territory.
 Therefore, York's family moved to Fraser Canyon in British Columbia.
 In her time in Fraser Canyon, her family prohibited her to return to Spuzzum territory given the situation with her mother.
 York grew up living with her mother's Nlaka'pamux family as well as with Amelia York, her grandmother from her father's side.
 York came to be bilingual speaking both English and Nlaka'pamux language.

 Personal life

 York decided to return to Spuzzum territory and live with her aunt Rhoda Urquhart and her cousin Arthur Urquhart.
 Annie dedicated herself to the Christian religion and the Nlaka'pamux beliefs.
 Because she was bilingual, she prayed and sang in Nlaka'pamuctsin as well as translated it to English.
-Three songs she translated were "A Song of Seasons", "Simon Fraser's Song," and "The Song for Mount Baker."
+Three songs she translated were "A Song of Seasons", "Simon Fraser's Song", and "The Song for Mount Baker".
 York was never married nor did she have any children.
 She spent the last of her years in Spuzzum with her cousin Arthur Urquhart, where they both took care of each other.